 For example, iron can find its way into our drinking water.
 You can also find nitrite contaminants in water supply.
-Sometimes even water treatment products like chlorine can leave behind byproducts and other harmful contaminants.
+Sometimes even water treatment products like chlorine can leave behind byproducts and other harmful contaminants, but that’s why you have to hire professionals for proper water treatment.
 You have to get rid of these contaminants before drinking the water.

 A filtration system is one of the best ways of eliminating contaminants to make your drinking water safe for consumption.
 There are various types of filtration systems that you could use.
 For example, you can install a water filter on your sink or faucet.
 You could also get refrigerators with built-in water filters.

 If your water is contaminated with minerals like nitrite, you can use distillation to remove the contaminants.
 A good distillation system can eliminate a host of natural or even artificial contaminants present in your water supply.